redintro/katas/git-kata.md

 - Add new line and enter insert mode: o

-- Add additional content: This is some more additional content
+- Add additional content: This is some more additional file content

 - Save and exit Vim: ESC :wq ENTER